Fourier growth of degree $2$ polynomials: Another approach via the structure theorem of Dickson

 \section{Another approach via the structure theorem of Dickson}

-Pooya Hatami kindly sketched to us what proof of the estimate of Fourier weight-level-$k$ for quadratic polynomials they had in mind in \cite{CHHL}.
-As \cite{CHHL} does not have the proof of this kind of estimate we include here that proof as it seems interesting to compare it with the proof in Section \ref{firstproof}.
+Pooya Hatami kindly explained to us what proof of the estimate of Fourier weight-level-$k$ for quadratic polynomials they had in mind in \cite{CHHL}.
+As \cite{CHHL} does not have the proof of this kind of estimate we include it here as it seems interesting to compare it with the proof in Section \ref{firstproof}.

 It is based on a beautiful structure theorem of Dickson (see Theorem 4 Chapter 15 of \cite{McWS}), which we formulate now in a convenient form.
 First notice that any quadratic polynomial $q:\bF_2^n \to \bF_2$ can be written in the form